-With Halloween upon us, the you most likely have your costumes, treats and tricks are all ready to go, but for children with diabetes, this can be a somewhat stressful day.
-However, parents should plan ahead to work the candy into their child’s diabetes meal plan or ensure they get enough insulin to cover the carbohydrates in the candy.
+With October upon us, you might be getting your costumes, treats and tricks ready to go.
+But for children with diabetes, Halloween can be a somewhat stressful day.
+With some planning ahead, parents can work the candy into their child’s diabetes meal plan or ensure they get enough insulin to cover the carbohydrates in the candy.
 Ready below for tips and tricks from Joslin’s Child Life Team on Halloween planning and handling treats with diabetes.

 Planning Ahead for Halloween with Diabetes